Co-clustering of Spatially Resolved Transcriptomic Data: Inference

 The classification log-likelihood can be maximized with a \emph{classification EM} algorithm (CEM, \citealp{Celeux_Govaert.1992}), a modification of the standard EM which allocates the observations into the clusters during the estimation procedure.
 The CEM is an iterative algorithm which alternates between a classification step (CE Step), where the estimates of ${\Z}$ and ${\W}$ are updated, and a maximization step (M Step), which updates the parameter estimates of ${\boldsymbol{\Theta}}$.
 The benefits brought by such algorithm are particularly visible when complex models as the LBM are employed, because the joint conditional distribution $p(\Z,\W|\X;{\bTheta})$ is not directly available \citep{Govaert_Nadif.2013}.

 Under \spartaco, a direct update of ${\W}$ through a CE step is unfeasible due to the correlation across the columns, and so the estimation algorithm requires some modifications.
 This issue was already discussed by \cite{Tan_Witten.2014} for their \textsc{MVNb} model; however, their solution consists in an heuristic estimation algorithm with no guarantees of convergence.
-Since a classification step is unfeasible, we perform a stochastic allocation (SE step), where the column clustering configuration ${\W}$ is sampled from a Markov chain whose limit distribution is the conditional distribution $p(\W|{\Z},\X;{\bTheta})$.
+We propose to perform a stochastic allocation (SE step), where the column clustering configuration ${\W}$ is sampled from a Markov chain whose limit distribution is the conditional distribution $p(\W|{\Z},\X;{\bTheta})$.
 This step can be performed using the Metropolis-Hastings algorithm.
 A stochastic version of the EM algorithm was previously employed also for estimating the LBM by \cite{Keribin_etal.2015}, \cite{Bouveyron_etal.2018} and \cite{Casa_etal.2021}.
 Because of the alternation of a classification move, a stochastic allocation move and a maximization move, we name our algorithm \emph{classification-stochastic EM} (CS-EM).
 We denote with $({\boldsymbol{\Theta}},{\Z},{\W})^{(t-1)}$ the estimate of the model parameters and of the clustering labels at iteration $t-1$.
 At step $t$, the algorithm executes the following steps: \begin{itemize} \item \textbf{CE Step}: keeping fixed $({\W},{\boldsymbol{\Theta}})^{(t-1)}$, update the row clustering labels with the following rule:

-\item \textbf{SE Step}: keeping fixed ${\mathbfcal{Z}}^{(t)}$ and ${\boldsymbol{\Theta}}^{(t-1)}$, the algorithm generates a candidate clustering configuration $\W^*$ by randomly changing some elements from the starting configuration $\W^{(t-1)}$.
-Let $m$ be the number of elements of $\W^{(t-1)}$ that we attempt to change: $m$ can be either fixed or randomly drawn from a discrete uniform distribution.
+\item \textbf{SE Step}: keeping fixed ${\mathbfcal{Z}}^{(t)}$ and ${\boldsymbol{\Theta}}^{(t-1)}$, generate a candidate clustering configuration $\W^*$ by randomly changing some elements from the starting configuration $\W^{(t-1)}$.
+Let $m$ be the number of elements of $\W^{(t-1)}$ that we attempt to change: $m$ can be either fixed or randomly drawn from a discrete distribution.
 To formulate $\W^*$, we exploit two moves.

 \textbf{(M1)} Two clustering labels $g_1\sim\mathcal{U}(\{1,\dots,R\})$ and $g_2\sim\mathcal{U}(\{1,\dots,R\}\setminus \{g_1\})$ are drawn.
 The candidate configuration $\W^*$ is made by selecting $m$ observations from $\W^{(t-1)}$ at random with label $g_1$ and changing their label to $g_2$.
 The quantity